thibaudbrault/PokeRef/README.md

 <h4>Contents</h4>

 - Pokémon : basic data, evolution line, moves that he can learn, ...
-- Moves : basic data, effect, pokémon that can learn it, ...
+- Moves : basic data, effect, Pokémon that can learn it, ...
-- Abilities : effect, pokémon with this ability (normal or hidden), ...
+- Abilities : effect, Pokémon with this ability (normal or hidden), ...
-- Types : effectiveness against other types, pokémon with this type, ...
+- Types : effectiveness against other types, Pokémon with this type, ...
 - Items : effect, flinch power, ...
 - Machines : list of TM and HM for every game
-- Locations : every place and the pokémon that can be encountered
+- Locations : every place and the Pokémon that can be encountered
 - And much more

 <h2 id="technologies">Technologies</h2>